Jonybang/Geesome-CMF/readme.md

 This project largely took the concept from [MODX CMF](https://modx.com/) in admin interface and database scheme.

-Due to use [aravel framework in backend - this CMF uses all its advantages and removes all restrictions of custom fraemworks (like MODX).
+Due to use Laravel framework in backend - this CMF uses all its advantages and removes all restrictions of custom fraemworks (like MODX).

 General entities:
 - [Page](app/Page.php) - page entity for store title, alis(uri), description, content, is_published flag and other general page info.
 Resources - analog of MODX;